OkanKaynak/Python-Projects/README.md

 # Python-Projects
-Hi, my name is Okan Kaynak and within this repository there are all my projects that i have been working on during my journey of learning the Python programming language.
+Hi, my name is Okan Kaynak and within this repository are all my projects that i have been working on within my journey of learning Python.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------